 Recently released data shows that while the number of overall suicides in the U.S. has been stable at about 32,000 per year (11/100,000 people), the distribution of these suicides has changed.

 Elderly males still have the highest rate; for those 75 and older, the rate is 38/100,000.

 There's an interesting news article making the rounds.

 Amy Philo is a new mom who, like many others with postpartum depression, had feelings to harm her child and others around her.
-She even thought to throw the baby down the stairs.
-While thoughts to harm the child are not common in postpartum depression, when they are, this is,...
+She even thought to throw...
 Read more